cran/sentimentr/README.md

 -   Detecting negative sentiment as negative
 -   Discrimination (i.e., reducing neutral assignments)

-The Bing, Hu & Lu, and Afinn dictionaries all do well with regard to not assigning negative scores to positive statements, but perform less well in the reverse, often assigning positive scores to negative statements.
+The Jockers, Bing, Hu & Lu, and Afinn dictionaries all do well with regard to not assigning negative scores to positive statements, but perform less well in the reverse, often assigning positive scores to negative statements, though Jockers' dictionary outperforms the others.
 We can now see that the reason for the NRC's poorer performance in accuracy rate above is its inability to discriminate.
 The Sentiword dictionary does well at discriminating (like Stanford's coreNLP) but lacks accuracy.
 We can deduce two things from this observation:

-1. Larger dictionaries discriminate better (Sentiword \[n = 20,100\] vs. Hu & Lu \[n = 6,872\])
+1. Larger dictionaries discriminate better (Sentiword \[n = 20,100\] vs. Hu & Lu \[n = 6,875\])
 2. The Sentiword dictionary may have words with reversed polarities

 A reworking of the Sentiword dictionary may yield better results for a